vjbollavarapu/modulyn-community/apps/README.md

 # Apps Directory

-This directory contains all application code for the TidyGen ERP platform, organized by technology stack and responsibility.
+This directory contains all application code for the Modulyn ERP platform, organized by technology stack and responsibility.

 ## 📁 Structure